Unless you’ve got a green thumb and a big backyard, you’re probably eager for farmers to load shelves with fresh local produce in fall.

 If only we ate a cup of cooked pumpkin every day!
 We would receive all of our needs for vitamin A, one-quarter of our vitamin C requirements, a good portion of our vitamin E and B, and a dose of much-needed potassium, copper, manganese, and iron.

-You’ve probably used pureed pumpkin as a low-fat replacement for oil in baking recipes, but perhaps you didn’t know you were also staving off diabetes and heart disease, building your bones, and beautifying your complexion!
+You’ve probably used pureed pumpkin as a low-fat replacement for oil in baking recipes, but perhaps you didn’t know you were also helping to stave off diabetes and heart disease, support your bone health, and beautify your complexion!
 Part of its potency is due to pumpkin’s powerful beta-carotene – an antioxidant that gives orange vegetables their color.
 When buying them whole from a market, consider drying the pumpkin’s seeds after scooping them out instead of tossing them.
-Pumpkin seeds’ minerals (phosphorus, magnesium, manganese, copper zinc, iron), omega 3 and 6 fats, and protein are well worth saving.
+Pumpkin seeds’ minerals (phosphorus, magnesium, manganese, copper, zinc, iron), omega 3 and 6 fats, and protein are well worth saving.

 Harvest season: September to February.